stoneyrh/gSOAP/gsoap/samples/databinding/README.md

 tree without co-referenced data (i.e. no digraph) and without cycles.
 Cycles are pruned and (one of the) pointers that forms a cycle is repaced by NULL.

-We can also deep copy into unmanaged space and use the auto-generated `soap_del_T()` function (requires soapcpp2 option `-Ed` to generate) to delete it later, but we MUST NOT do this for any data that we suspect has deep cycles:
+You can also deep copy into unmanaged space and use the auto-generated `soap_del_T()` function (requires soapcpp2 option `-Ed` to generate) to delete it later, but you MUST NOT do this for any data that has deep cycles in its runtime data structure:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.cpp}
     struct ns__record *other_record = soap_dup_ns__record(NULL, NULL, record);